warrant-dev/warrant-express-middleware/README.md

 `string` - This is the object type you want to perform an access check for.
 To learn more about creating object types, visit our [documentation](https://docs.warrant.dev/).

 #### `objectIdParam`
 `string` - This is the url parameter containing the id of the object you want to perform an access check for.
-You can optionally configure how the middleware function gets this param using the `getParam` option (more on this in [Middleware Options](#configuration-options)).
+You can optionally configure how the middleware function gets this param using the `getParam` option (more on this in [Configuration Options](#configuration-options)).

 #### `relation`
 `string` - This is the relation you want to perform an access check for.
 To learn more about relations, visit our [documentation](https://docs.warrant.dev/).